Book the 2024 Etape du Tour Today

 Cycling in Mallorca Routes, Tips & GPX Files

-If you are organising and researching your next cycling holiday to Mallorca you no doubt want to know the best cycling routes in Mallorca as well as hints and tips.
+If you are organizing and researching your next cycling holiday to Mallorca you no doubt want to know the best cycling routes in Mallorca as well as hints and tips.
 If so, we have a huge number of resources for you to check out.
-Read all about out top 10 climbs on the island or if you prefer, you can read a blog on each individual.
-You can also check out some of our favourite routes but if you just want to know what the best three Mallorca cycling routes are though, read on.
+Read all about our top 10 climbs on the island or if you prefer, you can read a blog on each individual climb.
+You can also check out some of our favourite routes but if you just want to know what the best three Mallorca cycling routes are, read on.

 Key Stats